 Our products are primarily sold to the pulp and paper industry.
 The paper industry has been in a prolonged downcycle, characterized by weak pulp and paper prices, decreased capital spending, and consolidation of companies within the industry.
-As paper companies continue to consolidate in response to market weakness, they frequently reduce capacity and postpone or even cancel capacity addition or expansion projects.
-This trend, along with paper companies' actions to quickly reduce operating rates and restrict capital spending and maintenance programs, has adversely affected our business.
-Over the long term, as the markets recover, we expect that consolidation in the paper industry and improved capacity management will have a positive effect on paper companies' financial performance and, in return, will be favorable to both paper companies and their suppliers, such as Kadant.
+In response to weak market conditions, paper companies frequently reduce capacity and postpone, or even cancel, capacity addition or expansion projects.
+These trends, along with paper companies' actions to quickly idle their paper machines to adjust supply and demand, have adversely affected our business.
+Over the long term, as the markets recover, we expect that consolidation in the paper industry and improved capacity management will have a positive effect on paper companies' financial performance and, in turn, will be favorable to both paper companies and their suppliers, such as Kadant.